OpenGate-RB3/OpenGate-RB3/README.md

 If you want to start an individual stream, here are commands you can use:

-1. 30 FPS Camera Stream: `something`
+1. 30 FPS Camera Stream: `gst-launch-1.0 -e \
+qtiqmmfsrc name=qmmf ! video/x-raw,format=NV12,width=1920,height=1080,framerate=30/1 ! \
+v4l2h264enc ! mpegtsmux ! udpsink host=${IPHOSTNAME} port=5004`
-2. 5 FPS Camera Stream (for AI): `something`
+2. 5 FPS Camera Stream (for AI): `gst-launch-1.0 -e \
+qtiqmmfsrc name=qmmf ! video/x-raw,format=NV12,width=1920,height=1080,framerate=5/1 ! v4l2h264enc ! mpegtsmux ! udpsink host=${IPHOSTNAME} port=5006`
-3. Audio stream: `gst-launch-1.0 -v pulsesrc volume=2.0 ! audioconvert ! audioresample ! lamemp3enc bitrate=128 cbr=true ! mpegaudioparse ! mpegtsmux ! udpsink host=${IPHOSTNAME} port=5005`
+3. Audio stream: `gst-launch-1.0 -v pulsesrc volume=2.0 ! audioconvert ! audioresample ! lamemp3enc bitrate=128 cbr=true ! mpegaudioparse ! mpegtsmux ! udpsink host=$<RB3 IP> port=5005`

+If you run streams individually with those commands, only one will work at a time.
+Use the RUN script normally.

 To see the 30FPS stream, use the link `http://<RB3 IP>:8888/videostream/`